faulker/KioskTimer/README.md

 #### Messages/Text
 * LogInMessage [SZ] - The message on the main screen of the KioskTimer.
-(Excepts variables: see Message Variables session)
+(Excepts variables: see Message Variables)
 * UserLogInButton [SZ] - The text of the button the user will click to start a session.
 * WarnMsg [SZ] - The Message the user will get before the session ends.
-(Excepts variables: see Message Variables session)
+(Excepts variables: see Message Variables)

 #### Other
 * PasswordHash [SZ] - A BCrypt hashed password.